 Malaysia was a new country for Bobo and Chichi!
 Our trip started off with two quick nights in Kuala Lumpur before we made our way to Penang for six days to enjoy sightseeing in Georgetown and hang out with some friends.

 Our hotel was pretty epic in Kuala Lumpur with an infinity pool with views of the Petronas Towers and the city’s skyline.
 This was the highlight of our trip actually.
 Having this epic rooftop view was a day and evening well spent by the pool.
 We ended up meeting with bloggers we met online for some rooftop action and it ended up being a great networking and photography spot for us.We really didn’t get much of an impression from the city as we didn’t really leave our hotel other than to visit the Batu Caves.
-But given more time we would have loved to check out the HeliPad Bar with more epic views of the city as well as some of these hotspots Izzy from The Next Somewhere highlights in her guide to Kuala Lumpur.
+But given more time we would have loved to check out the HeliPad Bar or the other rooftop bars in Kuala Lumpur with more epic views of the city.

 We kept hearing that Penang is the place to go to for food.
 This was hard to imagine after coming from foodie heaven at Taiwan’s night markets, but Penang did not disappoint!
 We loved the food court style eateries with tons of different food options to sample around.
 Pete and Simon showed us the Red Garden our first night which is famous thanks to a visit from Anthony Bourdain a few years back.